 With tears in eyes, Kunti told Karna the story of his birth and the related developments.
 She said she had come here to take him to the Pandava side.
 She also informed that the Pandavas would only be happy and welcome their brother with due respect.

 Karna had no mood to accept this request.
 He told his mother that it was Prince Duryodhana, who saved him at a crucial moment offering him dignity and a royal crown to wear.
 He added, he cannot betray his savior, who gave him a helping hand at a time even his own mother ignored him.

 What Karna told Krishna was more or less the reply to Kunti too.
 Here also, his loyalty to Duryodhana was what he held high.
 And why in spite of the genuine request of Lord Krishna and Mother Kunti, he stood with Duryodhana?
 We will discuss it in the next part of this series.

 Karna asked the mother if she had any other demands.
 To which, Kunti said, "Then I have one request: don't kill your brothers.
 Promise me that you won't take their life".

 This too was a difficult request to consider.
 Yet, Karna replied, "I shall keep them safe.
 All your sons except Arjuna will be spared.
 But I must meet Arjuna on the war front.
 After the war too, you would have five children, four of the Pandavas and the fifth one either Arjuna or me".
 Looking at the weeping eyes of his mother, Karna requested her not to reveal the secret she had kept for so long and revealed him now.
 Hearing this great secret, the Pandavas may turn away from the war, he told his mother.

 Kunti was relaxed on one thing while returning- a big secret is finally shared!

 When Lord Krishna too failed on his attempt to solve the boiling issue between the Pandavas and Kauravas, the only option left was war.
 Now, it is the time for war, the great Kurukshetra or Mahabharata war.
-Krishna too finally gave his permission to strike the war.
+Krishna too finally gave his permission to begin the war.